Hold a spotting scope in your hands and try to use it at any decent zoom level and all you’ll see is a shaky image.

 - No carrying case

 If you ever worry about your scope or like to use an expensive camera with your scope tripod too, this model is about as secure as they get.
-The legs are anodized and sturdy, and rubber feet give it a solid footing, even if you’re using it on wet or slippery surfaces.
+The legs are anodized and sturdy, and rubber feet with 3 angle pivot locks give it a solid footing, even if you’re using it on wet or slippery surfaces.

-Similarly, the 3-way pan/tilt head holds your scope at any angle, so you can get the best positioning with confidence.
+Similarly, the 2-way pan/tilt head holds your scope at any angle, so you can get the best positioning with confidence.
 That way you can take advantage of the high-quality scope you paid for.

-One of our favorite things is the balance hook on the bottom.
+One of our favorite things is the detachable balance hook on the bottom.
 You can hang extra weight here to give you more stability, especially if the weather’s bad.
-The 5 section legs can be firmly secured into place with twist locks that are easy to use but do stay in place.
-The legs extend to a maximum height of 54.5 inches but collapse all the way down to 14″ inches.
+The 4 section legs can be firmly secured into place with twist locks that are easy to use but do stay in place.
+The legs extend to a maximum height of 53.8 inches but collapse all the way down to 14″ inches.

 What we liked: